-The combination of the following seven ingredients work beautifully to make a gluten free oatmeal raisin cookie that I PROMISE does not taste gluten free.
+The combination of the following ingredients work beautifully to make a gluten free oatmeal raisin cookie that I PROMISE does not taste gluten free.

 When it comes to texture and flavor, I think finding the right combination of gluten free flours is one of the most important things to consider.